 Applicants who do not meet the requirements for direct admission into the School of Engineering and Technology can be admitted into University College.
 This is a stepping stone process which does not impact course work or length of time required to earn the degree.
-Admission requirements to University College are listed here.

 What courses are required to earn the degree?
-The BS degree requires 41 courses.
-The courses are listed here.
+The BS degree requires specific courses.
 The distance education portion of the degree is the junior and senior level coursework, designed to build on previous study or experience.
 Many of the freshman and sophomore level classes (first twenty courses) are electrical in nature and may require on-campus work.
 Freshman and sophomore level students not able to attend classes in Indianapolis can work with an advisor to seek another school (with matching accreditation) at which to take the classes and transfer them to IUPUI.
 For freshman and sophomore level students who do not live in Indianapolis, this may not be an easy or convenient process.
 In addition, students may be limited by the offerings at schools which are geographically close to them.

 Who grants the degree?
 Purdue University.
 Purdue University is a nationally recognized and accredited institution of higher education.

 Is the entire degree available online?
 No, while some courses are available through a distance, most educators agree that some subjects, Chemistry for example, are best learned in a traditional classroom setting.
 The program has been designed to allow almost all junior and senior level courses to be available over a distance.
 Junior and senior level courses which are not offered over a distance are widely available at most institutions of higher education.
 Students who are unable to come to Indianapolis will be encouraged to seek courses not available via the Internet from local schools with appropriate accreditation.
 For students without BMET or electronics background or work experience, this curriculum may not be an easy or convenient process.
 More information specific to your geographic needs and your background is available from the program director.
-Courses which are currently or planned to be online are identified in this link.

 How long will it take to earn the degree?